 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

 The Volkswagen Tiguan Allspace does pretty much everything a good family SUV should.
 It’s stylish, high in quality, massively practical, and easy and relaxing to drive.
-The thing is, a Skoda Kodiaq does all those jobs to a similar degree (it would, it’s essentially the same car), but costs thousands less than the Allspace.
+The thing is, the closely related Skoda Kodiaq does the same but costs thousands less than the Allspace.
 So, make sure you really want the VW badge before signing on the dotted line.

 - Really spacious and practical

 - Classy cabin with lots of tech

 At a glance

 - Running costs for a Volkswagen Tiguan Allspace ★★★★★ ★★★★★

 - Reliability of a Volkswagen Tiguan Allspace ★★★★★ ★★★★★